Staying Away From Social Media During Your Divorce

 by | Oct 28, 2019 | Divorce

-In an era of technology, social media has taken center stage in many of our lives with over 45% of the total world population using some form of a social network.
-Facebook, Twitter, Instagram, and even YouTube have changed the way we socialize, communicate, do business, date, and even divorce.
-Not only have these platforms become an avenue for infidelity but a way for attorney’s to collect evidence to be used in divorce litigation.
-In fact, according to The American Bar Association, approximately 21% of family lawyers use social media just to collect evidence.
+In an era of technology, social media has taken center stage in many of our lives, with over 45% of the world population using a social network.
+Facebook, Twitter, Instagram, and even YouTube have changed how we socialize, communicate, do business, date, and divorce.
+Not only have these platforms become an avenue for infidelity but also a way for attorneys to collect evidence to be used in divorce litigation.
+In fact, according to The American Bar Association, approximately 21% of family lawyers use social media to collect evidence.

 Social Media in Divorce

-As social media and Facebook grow in popularity people document every aspect of their lives including how much they earn, where they go, who they are with, and when they are doing things.
-It comes as no surprise that this information could lead to issues within a marriage, Jason Kraftsky has even written a book titled “Facebook and Your Marriage”.
+As social media and Facebook grow in popularity, people document every aspect of their lives, including how much they earn, where they go, who they are with, and when they are doing things.
+Unsurprisingly, this information could lead to issues within a marriage; Jason Kraftsky has even written a book titled “Facebook and Your Marriage.”
 Cheating can come in many forms both physical and emotional, Kraftsky states that cheating can take place in just a matter of clicks for some.
-The dangerous part for anyone going through a divorce is that this information is all PUBLIC, often to those that follow you and even the other party’s divorce attorney.
+The dangerous part for anyone going through a divorce is that this information is all PUBLIC, often to those who follow you and even the other party’s divorce attorney.

 How It Can Be Used